dosirrah/csci-356/hw2/hw2_solutions.md

 See hw2/bag/bag.py

+These should pass the tests in hw2/test_bag.py as well as the additional tests in hw2/test_bag_extended.py.

+The additional tests just test a couple edge cases.

 **Problem 6**: (2 points) Write a program that verifies that the list index operator is O(1).
 The program must plot the run time of the